|Alexander McCall Smith. Iain McIntosh, illus.|

 |Pages/Publication Date:||128 / 2004|

-In this collection of eight short misadventures we meet Professor Dr. von Igelfeld as he acquires the philosophy of tennis, and later impels a colleague to enter into a duel that results in a nipped nose.
-The professor also takes a field trip to Ireland (where he becomes acquainted with the rich world of archaic Irishisms) and develops an aching infatuation with la femme-dentiste fatale.
-Along the way, he takes two ill-fated Italian detours—the first merely uncomfortable, the second possibly deadly.
+In his third collection of tales, Professor Dr. von Igelfeld must disentangle himself from a nasty case of academic intrigue while on sabbatical at Cambridge.
+When he returns to Regensburg at last, he is greeted with the thrilling news that someone from a foreign embassy has actually checked out his masterwork, Portuguese Irregular Verbs, from the Institute's library.
+Soon he is on his way to Bogota, Columbia, where he will again be caught up in intrigue, though of an entirely different sort.
 The creator of The No. 1 Ladies' Detective Agency—himself an emeritus professor—Alexander McCall Smith takes us into the rarified, somewhat lunatic world of eccentric scholars at Germany's Institute of Romance Philology.
-The semi-hero of this academic satire is Professor Dr. Moritz-Maria von Igelfeld, author of the scholarly Portuguese Irregular Verbs, ever engaged in an errant quest to win true love and "a tiny bit of recognition from the Portuguese."
+The semi-hero of this academic satire is Professor Dr. Moritz-Maria von Igelfeld, ever engaged in an errant quest to win true love and "a tiny bit of recognition from the Portuguese."